rm-hull/luma.oled/README.md

     i2c_bcm2708             4943  0
     regmap_i2c              1661  3 snd_soc_pcm512x,snd_soc_wm8804,snd_soc_core

-If you dont see the I2C drivers, alter */etc/modules* and add the following two lines:

-    i2c-bcm2708
-    i2c-dev

-And alter */etc/modprobe.d/raspi-blacklist.conf* and comment out the line:

-   blacklist i2c-bcm2708
+If you have no kernel modules listed and nothing is showing using `dmesg` then this implies the kernel I2C driver is not loaded.
+Enable the I2C as follows:

+1. Run `sudo raspi-config`
+2. Use the down arrow to select _9 Advanced Options_
+3. Arrow down to _A7 I2C._
+4. Select **yes** when it asks you to enable I2C,
+5. Also select **yes** when it asks about automatically loading the kernel module.
+6. Use the right arrow to select the **&lt;Finish&gt;** button.
+7. Select **yes** when it asks to reboot.

+After rebooting re-check that the `dmesg | grep i2c` command shows whether I2C driver is loaded before proceeding.

-Increase the I2C baudrate from the default of 100KHz to 400KHz by altering */boot/config.txt* to include:
+Optionally, to improve permformance, increase the I2C baudrate from the default of 100KHz to 400KHz by altering */boot/config.txt* to include:

     dtparam=i2c_arm=on,i2c_baudrate=400000